 Once in the program, the consumer pays in a specific amount per month to the settlement company.
 The company holds that money in a separate account, allowing it to accumulate until it grows large enough to begin to be used to satisfy debts and pay the fees.

-Once your debts are satisfied, they will show that they were paid through an agreement -- documenting that while you no longer owe anything, you did not pay the full amount of the debt.
+Once your debts are satisfied, they will show that they were paid through an agreement -- documenting that while you no longer owe anything, you did not pay the full amount that was owed.

 While seeing your debt reduced is no doubt a relief, it is important to know beforehand another bill could be coming when it is over.
 The Internal Revenue Service considers forgiven debt as income, so that should be kept in mind as something that will have to be addressed later.

 According to the American Fair Credit Council, debt settlement is the speediest and least expensive way to resolve a debt.
-Using the example of a $30,000 debt, it would take three and a half years using debt settlement, five for credit counseling, nearly 22 years paying just minimum payments and 10 years using a home equity loan.
-Debt settlement, even with the fee, would cost about $23,000 for the $30,000 debt -- while the other options range from $38,000 to $52,000 because they include the full debt plus interest.
+Using the example of a $30,000 debt, it would take three and a half years with settlement, five for credit counseling, nearly 22 years paying just minimum payments and 10 years using a home equity loan.
+Debt settlement, even with the fee, would cost about $23,000 on that $30,000 -- while the other options range from $38,000 to $52,000 because they include the full debt plus interest.

 Between 13 percent and 25 percent of those who enrolled in a debt settlement program end up filing for bankruptcy, according to the Center for Responsible Lending.

 The Consumer Financial Protection Bureau suggests not working with a debt settlement firm that engages in the following practices: